last-ent/last-ent.github.io/posts/startup-that-broke-me.md

 My title was Software Engineer but the work was stupid[^1] and management was even more stupid[^3].
 I vowed to never work at a BigCorp again.

-I followed this up by working at startups but many of them failed and soon I became an expert on "This project/company is gonna die!".
+I followed this up by working at startups but many of them failed and soon I became an expert at "This project/company is gonna die!".

 At first I saw this as a curse but eventually I came to see this as a boon.
 If you can tell the future, you can avoid mental/emotional trauma[^4].